-\$GLITE_LOCATION/etc/config/templates/glite-dgas-server.cfg.xml and modify the parameters values as necessary.
+\$GLITE\LOCATION/etc/config open it and modify the parameters if required and modify the parameters values as necessary.
 Some parameters have default values, others must be changed by the user.
 All parameters that must be changed have a token value of changeme.
 Note that in the current versión only the PA service is published in servicetool.